Contentgiver/ContentGiver.github.io/docs/guides/ck-poision.md

 # CK-Poision
 This is an exploit that will disable ckcloud effectivly removing contentkeeper

-> [!NOTE]
-> This won't unblock anything on school wifi, if you are at school please do something like use a hotspot to unblock
+Please note that this won't unblock anything on school wifi, if you are at school please do something like use a hotspot to unblock

-> [!WARNING]
-> This will block android apps while the exploit is active
+WARNING: This will block android apps while the exploit is active

 Here is how to do the exploit:
 1. create a locked mode google form